Questions and answers about the proposed Mountain Bike park

 June 2021 we were told by officers from BANES that the desk-based work is complete and that survey work will start on the site itself, with test holes being dug later this month.

-October 2021: BATHNES told us that the results of the contaminated land survey are due in the 3rd week of October.
+October 2021: BATHNES expect results of the contaminated land survey are in the 3rd week of October.

 November 2021: The initial results from the contaminated land survey have recommended that no excavation can be undertaken on the site and the bike trails will need to be constructed by bringing in material to build up, rather than digging down.